 Six Sigma derives from the normal or bell curve in statistics, where each interval indicates one sigma or one standard deviation.
 Moreover, Sigma is a statistical term that refers to the standard deviation of a process about its mean.
 In a normally distributed process, 99.73% of measurement will fall within ±3σ and 99.99932% will fall within ±4.5σ.

-The 68-95-99.7 rule also known as empirical rule used to remember the percentage of values that lie within a band around mean in a normal distribution with a width of two, four and six standard deviation respectively.
+The 68-95-99.7 rule also known as an empirical rule used to remember the percentage of values that lie within a band around the mean in a normal distribution with a width of one, two, and three standard deviations respectively.

 Why would you want your baseline sigma to be 1, 2, or 3?